transferhp/CloudCertificationNotes/notes/AWS/aws_machine_learning_specialty.md

 - Transform numerical data to ordinal data
 - Bucket numerical data together based on ranges of values
 - Quantile binning (**even sizes in each bin**)

+## General Deep Learning

+### Activation Functions

+- Define the output of a node/neuron given its input signals
+- Non-linear activation functions: works for back-propagation and multi-layers (e.g. ReLU, Leaky ReLU, PReLU and Maxout)
+- Softmax (used on the final output layer for multiple classification problem)

+### CNN

+- "feature-location invariant", which means it can find features by scanning the whole data (e.g. image)
+- Works for data in the format of width x length x color channels

+### RNN

+- Works for time-series data or data that consists of sequences of arbitrary length
+- LSTM, GRU (simplified LSTM)

+### Modern NLP with BERT and GPT, and Transfer Learning

+- Transformer (adopts "self-attention" mechanism)
+- BERT (transformer-based natural language processing model)
+- GPT (Generative Pre-trained Transformer)
+- Transfer Learning (takes pre-trained model and fine-tune on it for our own use case)

+    :white_check_mark: Use a low learning rate

+    :white_check_mark: Add new layers to the top of a frozen model

+### Deep Learning on EC2 and EMR

+- EMR supports MXNet and GPU instance types (P3, P2 and G3)
+- EC2 instances can be launched using **Deep Learning AMI** to train DL models

+### Tunning Neural Networks

+- Batch size

+    :white_check_mark: small batch size tend to not got stuck in local minimum

+- Learning rate

+    :x: small learning rate increases training time

+    :x: large learning rate overshoots the optimal solution

+### Regularization for Neural Networks

+- Dropout (drop neurons at random at each training step)
+- Early stopping

+### Fixes for vanishing gradients

+:white_check_mark: Uses ReLU as activation function

+:white_check_mark: Uses specific architectures (e.g. LSTM and ResNet)

+:white_check_mark: multi-level heirarchy (breaks whole network into sub-networks and trained individually)

+### Measuring Models

+- Precision (AKA Correct Positives)

+    :white_check_mark: uses it if you care more *False Positives*

+- Recall (Sensitivity, True Positive Rate)

+    :white_check_mark: uses it if you care more *False Negatives*

+- ROC (plot of true positive rate vs false positive rate at different threshold)

+- AUC (Area under ROC curve)

+    :white_check_mark: uses to compare different classifiers

+- Specificity (True negative rate)

+- F1 score

+    :white_check_mark: use it if you care both *precision* AND *recall*

+### Ensemble method

+- Bagging

+    Train N different models by random sampling the original data with replacement into N folds.

+    :white_check_mark: avoid overfitting

+    :white_check_mark: easier to parallelize

+- Boosting

+    Train models in sequential.
+Each model will take into account the previous model's prediction and adjust weights to each data point.

+    :white_check_mark: achieve high accuracy